 So here's what we do know: Between approximately 500 BCE and 500 CE, the pre-Incan civilization that flourished in the region created the geoglyphs.
 How?
 By selectively removing some of the dark, reddish surface rocks that cover the terrain and exposing the lighter-colored desert sand underneath them.
+The rocks were either removed from the border of the figures (creating a kind of outline) or from the interior.
+And the contrast of light sand against dark rock is responsible for the furrowed lines and shapes that emerge.
 Some scientists believe that the geoglyph designers first created scaled-down models to guide them.
 Others speculate that the designers used ropes attached to wooden posts to maintain the lines' full-scale proportions and geometric precision.